nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p16 -->
-The church is the people, not the building or location they meet. **Called-Out Ones**: Reflects the idea that Christians are called out of the world and set apart for God's purposes (e.g., <span class="x-scripture" data-type="ref" data-book="1 Peter" data-chapter="2" data-verses="9" data-lang="en" data-version="NKJV">1 Peter 2:9</span>) for a specific mission and purpose (the great commission).
-The church is technically any two or more believers meeting together (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="18" data-verses="20" data-lang="en" data-version="NKJV">Matthew 18:20</span>).
+The church is the people, not the building or location they meet. **Called-Out Ones**: Reflects the idea that Christians are called out of the world and set apart for God's purposes (e.g., <span class="x-scripture" data-type="ref" data-book="1PE" data-chapter="2" data-verses="9" data-lang="en" data-version="NKJV">1 Peter 2:9</span>) for a specific mission and purpose (the great commission).
+The church is technically any two or more believers meeting together (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="18" data-verses="20" data-lang="en" data-version="NKJV">Matthew 18:20</span>).
 Typically, the church is organized into regular meetings, with perhaps a set location and time, but wherever two or more people meet in Jesus’ name, that's where the church is!

 <!-- p17 -->